 In case you need a dry cleaner for home use, 500 dollars or less is enough to purchase one from local vendors.

 NB: Dry cleaners fail at times.
-You must, therefore, need to connect with the right electrician for maintenance and frequent dryer checkups – factor this in your budget.
+Therefore, you need to connect with the right electrician for maintenance and frequent dryer checkups – factor this in your budget.

 Related: How Do Bed Bugs Spread?